Polyfrost/OneConfig-Documentation/events/available-events/chatreceiveevent.md

 ---
-description: Learn more about ChatRecieveEvent
+description: Learn more about ChatReceiveEvent
 ---

-# ChatRecieveEvent
+# ChatReceiveEvent

-ChatRecieveEvent is an event that is fired when the client receives a chat message.
+ChatReceiveEvent is an event that is fired when the client receives a chat message.

 {% hint style="warning" %}
 This event is Cancellable, meaning you can stop other mods and the game itself from receiving messages.
 Be careful!